Avi-avidan/portfolio_tracking/README.md

 you can use the following formats (somewhat loosly) in order to -

-- 'plot equity' / 'plot pnl' / plot pnl/equity days NUM_OF_DAYS
+- 'plot equity' / 'plot pnl' / 'plot pnl/equity days NUM_OF_DAYS'
 this will plot equity/pnl values over the number of days (default all).

 - 'get status' / 'status'